-Ivan Doig’s novels circle around themselves, like a helix coiling both inward and out.
+Ivan Doig’s novels, like The Bartender’s Tale, circle around themselves, like a helix coiling both inward and out.
 The Bartender’s Tale, for example, takes place alongside English Creek, the setting for Doig’s 1984 novel titled English Creek.
 We’ve been there before with other people, but we haven’t met this particular cast of Bartender’s characters.
 This newest tale also re-introduces certain events from Doig’s 1996 novel, Bucking the Sun.
 Those events occurred years earlier, but their results reverberate.
 A reader need not have read either of these predecessors to enjoy The Bartender’s Tale; its actions stand alone.
 But those conversant with Doig’s other books will find their imaginations piqued by the echoes and spirals of time and revisited places.

 All of Doig’s novels are set in Montana, some in its distant past, others in Montana’s present.
 The Bartender’s Tale splits the difference, occurring in between past and present, during “that year of everything, 1960.”
 Russell Harry, the narrator, turns twelve in 1960, and that’s when his world turns upside down.
 Since Rusty was six years old, he has lived with his father, Tom Harry, the bartender of the infamous Medicine Lodge saloon.
 Tom’s infrequent but mysterious disappearances occasionally disrupt Rusty’s equilibrium; otherwise, Rusty is a happy boy.
 Then three new faces appear on the scene.